Samuel Appleton (merchant): Early life and education

-Appleton was born in New Ipswich, New Hampshire, the great-great-grandson of another Samuel Appleton (1625 – May 15, 1696), who was a military and government leader in the Massachusetts Bay Colony and Province of Massachusetts Bay and a commander of the Massachusetts militia during King Philip's War who led troops during the Attack on Hatfield, Massachusetts and the Great Swamp Fight and also held numerous positions in government and was an opponent of Governor Sir Edmund Andros.
-His family had come there from Ipswich, Massachusetts and his relatives live there to the present-day.
+Samuel Appleton was born on June 22, 1766 in New Ipswich, New Hampshire.
+His great-great-grandfather, also named Samuel Appleton (1625–1696), was a military and government leader in the Massachusetts Bay Colony and Province of Massachusetts Bay who commanded the Massachusetts militia during King Philip's War at the attack on Hatfield, Massachusetts and the Great Swamp Fight.
+The elder Appleton was an opponent of Governor Edmund Andros and held numerous positions in government.
+His family relocated to Ipswich from Ipswich, Massachusetts.

 Career

-From 1790 to 1792, he cleared fields in Maine for farming.
-He also taught school.
-For a time he kept a store in Ipswich.
-In 1794, he moved to Boston, where he became an importer in partnership with his brother Nathan as S. & N. Appleton, buying European dry goods at auction and for resale to country traders in exchange for homespun cloth as well as pot and pearl ash for export to Britain.
+From 1790 to 1792, Appleton cleared fields in Maine for farming.
+He also taught school and, for a time, he kept a store in Ipswich.
+In 1794, he moved to Boston, where he joined his brother Nathan as importers in the firm of S. & N. Appleton.
+The brothers bought European dry goods at auction, which they sold to country traders in exchange for homespun cloth and potash for export to Britain.

 He later established cotton mills at Waltham and Lowell, Massachusetts.
-After 1799 he passed much of his time in Britain, and at age 53 married a widow, Mrs. Mary Gore, with whom he had no children.
+After 1799, he passed much of his time in Britain.
+At age 53, he married a widow, Mrs. Mary Gore; they had no children.
 He retired from business in 1823.

+In 1822, Appleton served on the first Boston Common Council, representing the sixth ward.

+Retirement and charitable endeavors

-After retirement, he devoted much of his fortune to charity, including his gift funding the Appleton Cabinet at Amherst College, built to house the Hitchcock Ichnological Cabinet, and the Appleton Chapel at Harvard University.
-He endowed the academy at New Ipswich with a fund which secured its permanence, and founded the professorship of natural philosophy of Dartmouth College, with a gift of $10,000.
+After retirement, he devoted much of his fortune to charity, including gifts funding the Appleton Cabinet at Amherst College, built to house the Hitchcock Ichnological Cabinet, and the Appleton Chapel at Harvard University.
+He endowed the academy at New Ipswich with a permanent fund and founded a professorship of natural philosophy of Dartmouth College with a gift of $10,000.

-Appleton served as a vestryman of King's Chapel from 1830 to 1840, and a monument to him sits on the north wall of the chapel.
-Wilson's biographical directory of Boston's business aristocracy, published 1848, noted that it was “to the credit of Samuel Appleton, that he commenced life with a single four-pence half penny, paid to him by a drover who passed his father's house, for assistance in driving [cattle].”
+Appleton was a vestryman of King's Chapel in Boston from 1830 to 1840, and a monument to him sits on the north wall of the chapel.
+Wilson's 1848 biographical directory of Boston businessmen noted it was “to the credit of Samuel Appleton, that he commenced life with a single four-pence half penny, paid to him by a drover who passed his father's house, for assistance in driving [cattle].”